percona/portal-doc/docs/rel-notes/march-2023.md

 ## Better, smarter Advisors
-All through March, we published a series of new checks that increase the capabilities of our Advisors, and added more support to cover all supported technologies.
+All through March, we published a series of new checks that increase the capabilities of our Advisors and add more support to cover all supported technologies.

 The new Advisors show up in PMM on the **Advisors** page under a new structure that groups Advisors by categories.
 The new structure also clearly shows which Advisors are available for your current subscription.